 Three-quarters of listeners have gone digital

 Overall, around three quarters of radio listeners have gone digital, mostly via DAB+, but also via the internet or TV networks.
 Only 14 per cent still listen exclusively on FM.
-And in cars, too, the majority (58 per cent) already listen to digital radio.
-Those were the figures announced by the Digital Migration Working Group (AG DigiMig) on SwissRadioDay on 26 August.
+And in cars, too, the majority (almost 60 per cent) already listen to digital radio.

 Switch off to be accompanied by OFCOM campaign